Chidambara Rahasiyam (TV series): Plot

 Some others, including Mani comes and confess to the police that they are murderers, with Mani having accidentally killing Somu, his illegitimate son.
 A young girl Devi, also admits that she poisoned her father.
 It then slowly comes to light that Kumaraguru and his gang do not have any connection with the murders.
 Kumaraguru is released afterwards.
 Somu then finds out that the manuscripts of the dead consists of a medicine that cures AIDs.
 This was the reason that Arumugam, had been taking the fingerprints of the dead.
 Kumaraguru wanted to cure his daughter.
 The last manuscript that belongs to someone called Somu has the last ingredient but Kumaraguru finds out that the young boy Somu's one doesn't have the ingredient.
 It is after all, in his junior Somu's manuscript.
 Akash goes with Kumaraguru to help him with the 'binary code' found in Somu's manuscript.
 He decodes it as Thillai Tazhu, a type of plant.
 When Kumaraguru refuses to share it with Somu and tries to kill Akash, he flees the place with the manuscript.
 Afterwards, Adiyapatham dies after consuming the medicine when Kumaraguru does want to trade the secret with him.
 Kumaraguru returns and has a quarrel with Somu, who refuses to give his manuscript.
-Thillairajan loses his eye sight after the juice of the leaf drops into his eyes.
+Thillairajan loses his eyesight after the juice of the leaf drops into his eyes.

 Kumaraguru comes back to request help from Somu, when he realizes that they are missing the second ingredient.
 Abhirami's father also realizes that the manuscripts have a cure for leukemia.
 When no one is looking, Kamakshi, to kill the pain and herself, drinks the incomplete medicine.
 Her leukemia is cured much to everyone's surprise.
-Somu gives the manuscript to Kumaraguru, after realising that it is indeed a medicine, but is incomplete.
-Late that night, Thillairajan asks Somu to read his manuscript in a hope to find the ingredient.
+Somu gives the manuscript to Kumaraguru, after realizing that it is indeed medicine, but is incomplete.
+Late that night, Thillairajan asks Somu to read his manuscript in the hope to find the ingredient.
 Akash is still confident that it is binary code but Somu is skeptical about it.
 He decodes it and Thillairajan realizes that it is the blood of a relative.

 He drips his blood under the moonlight which turns into something in golden colour.
 Here Aarthi's medicine is ready.
 But Kumaraguru hesitates to give blood as he has a fear of blood.
 When Vishnu forces him, Kumaraguru pushes him angering Thulasi.
-She kills her own father and her medicine is ready after his blood drops on the incomplete one.
+She kills her father and her medicine is ready after his blood drops on the incomplete one.